danbruegge/gatsby-plugin-stylelint/README.md

 ```

 ## Example
-So see the plugin in action, look at my [example project][example-project].
+To see the plugin in action, look at my [example project][example-project].

 [plugin]: https://github.com/webpack-contrib/stylelint-webpack-plugin